input-output-hk/blockscout-open-source/README.md

 BlockScout provides a comprehensive, easy-to-use interface for users to view, confirm, and inspect transactions on EVM (Ethereum Virtual Machine) blockchains.
 This includes the POA Network, Gnosis Chain, Ethereum Classic and other **Ethereum testnets, private networks and sidechains**.

 The explorer in this repository is a Blockexplorer that is configured and ready to work with the SC_EVM chain and EVM-compatible chains.
+The SC_EVM chain is available to the public for education and demonstration in [this public GitHub repository](https://github.com/input-output-hk/sc-evm).

 ## 3. Next steps